 2014In October Terra Foundation for American Art President & CEO Elizabeth Glassman signs an agreement transferring ownership of the former Musée d´Art Américain Giverny to the Établissement Public de Coopération Culturelle (EPCC), a public-private partnership between the Eure and Seine-Maritime County Commissions, Haute Normandie Region, Portes de l’Eure Urban Community, the town of Vernon, the Musee d’Orsay, and the Terra Foundation.
 In addition to the museum buildings, the transfer consigns adjacent properties, including staff and visitor parking lots, surrounding gardens, the Vissault and Bertin estates, and “La Côte” hill.
 Following the transfer, the foundation continues to actively collaborate with the Musée des Impressionnismes Giverny and the EPCC, maintaining ongoing scientific committee and board membership, as well as loaning works of art.

 Terra Foundation Today

 From our headquarters in Chicago and the Paris Center & Library, we continue to reinforce and expand the founding mission, supporting the international presentation and study of the historical art of the United States through grants, partnerships, our art collection, and other resources.
 Our aim is to inspire a robust cross-cultural dialogue that encourages new and dynamic interpretations of American art and creates multiple opportunities for engagement with individuals across the globe.

 Additionally, the Terra Foundation collection, which now comprises nearly 800 objects, continues to grow through acquisitions and gifts.
-Our “museum without walls” model ensures the collection is widely accessible—at any given time, nearly 20 percent our collection is on view at venues around the world through loans and partnerships.
+Our “museum without walls” model ensures the collection is widely accessible—at any given time, nearly 20 percent of our collection is on view at venues around the world through loans, partnerships, and Terra Collection Initiatives.
 We also maintain a comprehensive database of the collection on this website.